About Roger the Runner

 The race that finally injured me was the Mangaroa half-marathon, in Upper Hutt, near Wellington, in April 1995.
 At 56, I placed 10th overall, and won the over-50, in 1:17:29.
 But my long-suffering legs said Enough.
 The right knee was never pain-free after that day.
 I did it further damage in 1996, when the 100th Boston lured me to run one more marathon, a painful folly that I have never regretted.

 I still hobbled through some races.
-At 58, I ran 1:20:19 at the 1997 Nelson half-marathon, which won me the New Zealand 55-59 masters, my last national championship.
+At 58, I ran 1:20:19 at the 1997 Nelson half-marathon, which won me the New Zealand 55-59 masters, my last national championship (until 2015).
 By my sixties, I had to run mainly on soft surfaces, and not at all downhill.
 I had private courses up steep hills in Wellington and New York State.
 Even then, there were occasional perverse returns to racing.
 I won my age-group in some 5-milers in Central Park, New York, in the Kingston Classic 10K in 2007, after we moved to that area, and several times in cross-countries in Van Cortlandt Park, New York.
 I enjoyed returning to my grass roots in cross-country.
 But the knee pain was going from severe to unbearable.
 So finally there came a year, 2008, the first since 1952, when I did not run a race.
 In 2009-10, I couldn't run at all.

 Footnote (or Kneenote)